Feyerabend/cc/ch04/addition/files/README.md

 ## Projects using a File Server and Client

 Build on the client-server solution to be more versatile.
-Improve on debugging and make more roboust solutions.
+Improve on debugging and make more robust solutions.

 ### Wireless Sensor Networks